openshift/origin-server/node/README.writing_cartridges.md

     php-5.3/bin/
     php-5.3/conf/*

+In the above list:
+  * the file `.pearrc` will be created, if it does not exists, and be made editable.
+  * the directory `php-5.3/bin` is unlocked but not the files it contains.
+So you can add files.
-Note in the above list the files in the `php-5.3/conf` directory are unlocked but the directory itself is not.
+  * the files in `php-5.3/conf` are unlocked but the directory itself is not.
+    So you can edit files but not add files.

 Directories like `.node-gyp` and `.npm` in nodejs are **NOT** candidates to be created in this manner as they require the gear to have read and write access while the application is deploying and running.
 These directories would need to be created by the nodejs `setup` script which is run while the gear is unlocked.

 The following list is reserved by OpenShift in the the gear's home
 directory: